michelmbem/AddyScript/docs/col-obj.md

 ### Objects

-Just like a collection, an object is another way to store multiple values ​​in a single variable.
-These values ​​are then called the fields of the object.
-The fields of the object are accessed by their name, using the dot syntax: objectName.fieldName.
+Just like a collection, an object is another way to store multiple values in a single variable.
+These values are then called the fields of the object.
+The fields of the object are accessed by their name, using the dot syntax: _objectName.fieldName_.

 #### Creating an object